mlynch1985/terraform/modules/cw_agent/readme.md

 - `namespace` - Define a value in all lowercase number and letters only (ex. useast1d).
 - `component` - Specify the application role for the ASG and EC2 instances.
+- `iam_role_name` - Provide the EC2 Instance Role Name to associate the CloudWatchServerAgent policy with.

 Optional Input Variables
 ----------------------